diyoyo/HAQRHelper/README.md

 # How to use it

-Go to `gradle.kts` and edit the following strings:
+Go to `app/build.gradle.kts` and edit the following strings:
 - BASE_URL: your personal url prefix that already populates your QR codes
 - TAG: the suffix that is appended after BASE_URL and before the tag ID
 - HA_URL: the deeplink prefix used by Home Assistant Companion app on Android.